South Korea’s top diplomat going to US as immigration raid spikes tension between allies

 The images even caused shock among die-hard supporters of the US.

-It is not unusual to see conservative protesters in Soth Korea waving US flags at demonstrations for various causes.
+It is not unusual to see conservative protesters in South Korea waving US flags at demonstrations for various causes.

 Song Seok-ha, 67, who has been protesting every day for five years near the US Embassy in Seoul to call for a stronger US-South Korea alliance, was concerned about long-term damage to relations.